dantedenzel/dantedenzel/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Live Poll Application
+QR Code based poll web applications
 - 🌱 I’m currently learning ...
-React
+Reactjs to create a more modern front-end
 - 👯 I’m looking to collaborate on ...
-Python
+Python projects
 - 🤔 I’m looking for help with ...
-Pair programming
+Algorithms & Data Structures to add more functionality to my projects
 - 💬 Ask me about ...
 My experience
 - 📫 How to reach me: ...
-[YouTube channel](https://www.youtube.com/user/Danteburnett/videos) ||
+[YouTube channel](https://www.youtube.com/user/Danteburnett/videos) |
     [Instagram](https://www.instagram.com/dantecodes)
-- ⚡ Fun fact: ...
-Superbad is the greatest movie  of all time -->
+-->